 I remember writing my first short story when I was in in third grade.
 As I read it aloud in class, the other students gazed up at me in amazement.
-"What happens next, Hal?" they asked during a pause.
+"What happens next, Hal?" they asked.

 From that moment, I was hooked on writing.
-That question - "What happens next?" - has defined my life.
-I always want to know what will happen next, who is affected, and how the pieces fit together.
+That question - "What happens next?" - still thrills me.
+I always want to know what will happen, who is affected, and how the pieces all fit together.

 In 2008, I graduated from college and into the Great Recession.
-I fought for my first newspaper job after working two simultaneous internships.
-But after years in journalism, the industry seemed to shudder and collapse.
-I hung onto writing through content marketing and my grip slipped on journalism, but writing content didn't feel the same.
-So I wrote and reported, fighting my way back into journalism by writing for multiple trade magazines.
+I fought for my first newspaper job after freelancing and working two simultaneous internships.
+But after years in journalism, I briefly tried full-time content writing, an industry that seemed to rest on more stable ground.
+But I wasn’t happy; I couldn’t write or report in a job solely focused on content writing and that hurt me.
+So I wrote and reported, fighting my way back into journalism through writing for multiple trade magazines.
 These days, I freelance for multiple outlets and write features each month for a marketing magazine.

 Slowly, my dream of writing has come back.
 Now, I dream of becoming a writer who people search for, a writer who makes his readers' eyes race from paragraph to paragraph asking themselves, "What happens next?"

 I love hearing different sides of the story, interviewing people, and making my pieces as relevant as they are readable.
-My best skill is synthesizing complex ideas into easily understood news stories, reports, and essays.
+My best skill is synthesizing complex ideas into easily understood stories, reports, and essays.
+Currently, I’m working on how to bring more feeling into my pieces.
+I want what I write to occupy the reader’s mind long after they’re finished reading the last paragraph.

 As historian Will Durant wrote, “Civilization is a stream with banks.
 The stream is sometimes filled with blood from people killing, stealing, shouting and doing things historians usually record; while on the banks, unnoticed, people build homes, make love, raise children, sing songs, write poetry and even whittle statues.
 The story of civilization is the story of what happened on the banks.
 Historians are pessimists because they ignore the banks of the river.”